loopinHQ/loopin-backend-test/README.md

 And you're done! 🎉

-My advice would be to familiarise yourself with what is in `models` and `services`, and probably take a look around at how we've implemented any mutations.
+Familiarise yourself with what is in `models` and `services`, and take a look around at how we've implemented any mutations for ideas about how to get started.

 ## Technologies